Lipen/discrete-math-course/typst/hw2.typ

 + For the specific researcher data above, determine whether $R_(0.25)$ is transitive.
   If not, provide a counterexample showing where transitivity fails.
 + For which values of $theta$ (if any) does $R_theta$ become an equivalence relation for arbitrary researcher expertise sets?
-+ What is the maximum value of $theta$ for which the collaboration network of our five researchers remains connected (i.e., forms a single connected component)?
++ What is the maximum value of $theta$ for which the collaboration network of our six researchers remains connected (i.e., forms a single connected component)?

 *Part (c): Network Threshold Dynamics*